Artifact

 Acquisition in 2005

-Whereonearth Limited is a technology company specializing in location-based Internet search technology.
-Founded in 1995 as InferNet Limited and renamed in 1999, the company is headquartered in London, United Kingdom.
-It provides a comprehensive database of geographical locations that allows users to search for local goods and services without needing to input a zip or post code.
-Whereonearth offers data for local online search and advertising, along with enterprise applications that support risk assessment in industries such as insurance and wireless location-based services.
-Additionally, the company develops decision-making tools tailored for various sectors, including travel, recruitment, and insurance.
-As of 2005, Whereonearth operates as a subsidiary of Yahoo!, Inc.
+Whereonearth Limited, founded in 1995 and headquartered in London, UK, specializes in location-based internet search technology.
+The company offers a database of geographical locations that allows users to find local goods and services without needing to input zip or post codes.
+Whereonearth provides data for local online search and advertising, as well as enterprise applications such as risk assessment in the insurance industry and wireless location-based services.
+Additionally, the company supplies tools to aid decision-making across various industries, including travel, recruitment, and insurance.